LeaskN/intro-to-js-v1/01-JavaScript-Basics/06-loops-Day-4/README.md

 ```

 `console.log()` all of the vowels.
-store in a variable the count of how many times `is` is used
+console.log all vowels and store the amount of vowels in a variable called vowelCount after log the vowelCount.